Tibo-Ulens/freud_bot/README.md

 #### Configuration

- - `$freud_sync` - MESSAGE COMMAND - force-syncs the bot's slash commands to
- whatever guild it's connected to
+ - `$freud_sync` (MESSAGE COMMAND) (OWNER ONLY) - force-syncs the bot's slash commands to whatever guild it's connected to
+ - `/config admin_role` (OWNER ONLY) - Set the role that 'admin' members will have
- - `/config verified_role` - Set the role that's given to verified members
+ - `/config verified_role` (ADMIN ONLY) - Set the role that's given to verified members
- - `/config verification_channel` - Set the channel in which the `/verify` command may be used
+ - `/config verification_channel` (ADMIN ONLY) - Set the channel in which the `/verify` command may be used
+ - `/config logging_channel` (ADMIN ONLY) - Set the channel into which log messages will be posted

+#### Calendar

+ - `/calendar` - Build an image to show your calendar for this week
+ - `/course enroll` - Set yourself as enrolled in a course
+ - `/course drop` - Unset yourself as enrolled in a course
+ - `/course overview` - Send a list of all courses you are enrolled in
+ - `/course add` (ADMIN ONLY) - Add an available course and scrape its lecture dates
+ - `/course remove` (ADMIN ONLY) - Remove an available course
+ - `/course list` (ADMIN ONLY) - List all available Courses

 #### Verification